 If you have a very weak server, a content delivery network, such as Cloudflare, can be used to reduce the load on your server.
 Cloudflare also has extra guards against DDOS attacks.

 Google recommends all site owners who collect any form of sensitive information to enable SSL.
 However, most hackers will seek out vulnerabilities and they can certainly be present in SSL websites.
 So, although Google does recommend SSL, it is not a guaranteed protection.
 However, in September 2014, Google said that it would start ranking SSL sites more favourably.

 Some CMSes, such as WordPress, allow you to auto-update the software.
 It is highly recommended that this is enabled so that whenever the CMS releases a security patch, the sites is updated and made secure immediately.

-When a security vulnerability is found, hackers will share the details with the hacking community and bots will be programed to seek out all sites that run the vulnerable software.
+When a security vulnerability is found, hackers will share the details with the hacking community and bots will be programmed to seek out all sites that run the vulnerable software.
 If you fail to update quickly, you will greatly increase the chances of being a hacking victim.

 Install a Website Firewall

 There are several website firewalls that help to reduce hacking – WordPress has a few good plugins.
 However, these are never bullet proof.

 Hacking is a growing problem.
 Hackers are creating more advanced tools that are capable of seeking out vulnerabilities in websites.
 It was recently reported that 60% of all web traffic is now in the form of bots, and of these, 25% are being run for criminal purposes – mostly hacking and DDOS.